wp-plugins/folder-gallery/readme.txt

 == Changelog ==

-= 1.3b3 [2013-04-28] =
-* Restore the option to choose which picture to use as single-thumbnail-gallery.
-Read the FAQ!
-* Misc bug corrections

-= 1.3b2 [2013-04-27] =
+= 1.3 [2013-08-05] =
+* Update Lightbox 2 JS to 2.6 (JQuery/Wordpress 3.6 compatibility)
+* Update Fancybox JS to 2.1.5
+* Global option to set picture's subtitle style (default, subtitle, subtitlewithoutextension, none)
 * Global option to set autoplay speed when Fancy Box engine is selected.

-= 1.3b1 [2013-04-26] =
-* Global option to set picture's subtitle style (default, subtitle, subtitlewithoutextension, none)
-* Several changes related to single-thumbnail-gallery (thumbnails="single").
-Read the FAQ!
 * Option to display the thumbnails of the first pictures only.
 Read the FAQ!
+* Several changes and improvements related to single-thumbnail-gallery (thumbnails="single").
+Read the FAQ!
+* Misc bug corrections

 = 1.2 [2013-03-16] =
 * Pictures are now sorted alphabetically